TAS-scorchedshadow/Rifle_Shooting_Major/README.md

 <a name="introduction"></a>
 ## Introduction
-SBHS Rifle Shooting project.
+Riflelytics provides Australian rifle shooters with access to a digital record of their shooting history at [riflelytics.com](https://www.riflelytics.com/).
+It is based of the Flask framework.

--- Created by Andrew Tam, Ryan Tan, Henry Guo, Dylan Huynh and Rishi WIg
+-- Created by Ryan Tan, Henry Guo, Dylan Huynh and Rishi Wig

 <a name="functions"></a>
 ## Functions